equalframework/equal-doc/docs/usage/model-definition.md

 When a new class is created or the schema of a class is modified, the SQL schema must be adapted consequently.
 Controllers `core_init_package` and `utils_sql-schema` are made to help with this task.

-Also, Action controller `core_test_package-consistency` can help to spot any incompatibilily or inconsistancy in the definition the classes from a given package.
+Also, Action controller `core_test_package-consistency` can help to spot any incompatibility or inconsistency in the definition the classes from a given package.

 ## Fields categories